robscharf/robscharf.github.io/content/posts/may-10.md

 ...*et voilà*!
 We have root access and, by extension, the third flag.

-### Notes
+### Lessons Learned

-In retrospect, I would've checked my Wappalyzer browser plug-in earlier, which is a good practice to prioritize.
+* In retrospect, I would've checked my Wappalyzer browser plug-in earlier, which is a good practice to prioritize.
 It would have spotted that WordPress is installed on the server before the lengthy `gobuster` scan, potentially saving time.

-Otherwise, this was an enjoyable CTF machine, especially for fans of the show.
+* Otherwise, this was an enjoyable CTF machine, especially for fans of the show.